top of page

 Trip: 15 August 2021.
 From Zakynthos to Kyllini, with the ANDREAS KALVOS of Levante Ferries.

-The ferry ANDREAS KALVOS was built in Japan in 1985 as the Ro-Ro carrier ESAN MORU No. 5 of the Japanese company Donan Jidosha Ferry, for whom she was deployed on the Aomori-Hakodate line on the Tsugaru Strait.
+The ferry ANDREAS KALVOS was built in 1985 in Japan as the Ro-Ro carrier ESAN MORU No. 5 of the Japanese company Dōnan Jidōsha Ferry (known as Tsugaru Kaikyō Ferry since 2009), for whom she was deployed on the Aomori-Hakodate line on the Tsugaru Strait.
 She remained there for the first 15 years of her career, until she was sold to the Cypriot company Vourakis Shipping in 2000.
 She was renamed TONIA, and in 2001 she operated as a Ro-Ro carrier on the Piraeus-Limassol line.
 In 2002 she was bought by Zante Ferries, a Greek company based in Zakynthos and at the time a member of the Ionian Ferries joint venture, which also included Tyrogalas Ferries and ANEZ.
 The TONIA underwent a major conversion in Perama, whereupon she became a passenger ferry, and she was renamed ANDREAS KALVOS.
+Her conversion saw her receiving an entirely new passenger deck above her lower garage deck (in the place of the former upper outdoor garage deck) with many indoor lounge areas and an outdoor sun deck, as well as a fully remodeled stern.
 She finally started service on the Kyllini-Zakynthos line and on the Kyllini-Kefalonia line on the Ionian Sea in 2003.
 She also spent some time on the Patras-Kefalonia-Ithaca line from late 2012 to early 2013, after Strintzis Ferries, the company operating there, ceased operations, before returning to her previous usual service.
-In 2015 she underwent a major conversion once again, in Keratsini, whereupon she received sponsons and a modified stern.
+In 2015 she underwent a major conversion once again, in Keratsini, whereupon she received sponsons and her stern was slightly modified.
 She was later transferred to the Aegean Sea, as she was deployed on the Piraeus-Kythnos-Serifos-Sifnos-Kimolos-Milos line, hence joining her fleetmate, the ADAMANTIOS KORAIS, on the Western Cyclades.
 She stayed there for two years, until 2017, when she returned to the Ionian Sea, after it was decided that the DIONISIOS SOLOMOS would take over her service on the Cyclades.
 She resumed service on the Kyllini-Zakynthos line and on the Kyllini-Kefalonia line, this time under the Ionian Group joint venture, which included Zante Ferries and Levante Ferries.
 The latter had started operations on the Ionian Sea in late 2014, bringing in the spectacular ferry FIOR DI LEVANTE.
 The latter has so much success, that the company went on to buy the IONIAN STAR of Tyrogalas Ferries in 2015 (which became the MARE DI LEVANTE in 2016), and drove the latter company out of the Ionian Sea.
 After effectively competing against Kefalonian Lines, Levante Ferries became the dominant player on the Ionian Sea, to such an extent that they prevented the ANDREAS KALVOS from being sold to Kefalonian Lines in 2018.
 Instead, the ship joined Levante Ferries in 2019, only a few months after the company had bought the NISSOS KEFALONIA from Kefalonian Lines.
 Both ships began service in 2019, with the NISSOS KEFALONIA being renamed KEFALONIA and being deployed on the Kyllini-Zakynthos line and on the Kyllini-Kefalonia, whereas the ANDREAS KALVOS (which was not renamed) was deployed on the Patras-Kefalonia-Ithaca line, this time on a full-time basis.
 With these moves, Levante Ferries became the only company that served the Ionian Sea from Kyllini and from Patras, while Zante Ferries is now only operating on the Aegean Sea, with the DIONISIOS SOLOMOS serving the Western Cyclades lifeline, and the ADAMANTIOS KORAIS operates on the Alexandroupolis-Samothraki-Limnos line on the Northeast Aegean Sea since 2020.
 During that same year, the ANDREAS KALVOS returned to the Kyllini-Zakynthos line and to the Kyllini-Kefalonia line, while the KEFALONIA was moved to the service in Patras.

 Having served the Greek coastal service as a ferry for almost two decades, the ANDREAS KALVOS has become an important ship on the Ionian Sea, where she has been permanently deployed since 2002, with the exception being the two years that she operated on the Western Cyclades.
 Even though she is now 36 years old and far away from her early days as a new Ro-Ro carrier, the ship has provided good service and has remained a loyal ship on the Ionian Sea.
 Her usefulness has proven to her owners that she should continue to operate, as she underwent three major conversions since arriving in Greece.
 She helped cement the presence of Zante Ferries on the Ionian Sea for many years, and Levante Ferries also saw much potential in her, hence they upgraded her indoor areas to a large extent back in 2019.
 While she was deemed a bit too slow and too small to serve the demanding Patras-Kefalonia-Ithaca line during the summer, her presence on the Kyllini-Zakynthos line and on the Kyllini-Kefalonia line is more than sufficient.
 The summer fo 2021 marked her second consecutive season of operating to both islands of the Ionian Sea from Kyllini, together with the FIOR DI LEVANTE and the MARE DI LEVANTE.